 🦠Food Safety

 Before we proceed, please be sure we are dealing with safe leftovers.
-If it was left in the danger zone of 40° and 140°F range for more than 2 hours, it should be considered contaminated and decarded.
+It should be considered contaminated and decarded if it was left in the danger zone of 40° and 140°F range for more than 2 hours.

 The first option is the refrigerator.
-Generally, ham can be stored in the refrigerator for 3-5 days, but it can vary by the type of ham.
+Generally, ham can be stored in the fridge for 3-5 days, but it can vary by type.
 Please see the FoodSafety.gov Ham Storage Chart for details if you have something other than a store-bought pre-cooked ham.

+Yes, ham and ham bones will freeze well.
 There are those old wives' tales that you can not freeze ham.
-They are so wrong.
-Ham and ham bones both freeze great.
+They are wrong—ham and ham bones both can be frozen.

-Most hams you and I deal with are good for 1-2 months frozen.
-Again there is some variability by type of ham.
-Please see the FoodSafety.gov Ham Storage Chart for details.
+Most common hams are good for 1-2 months frozen.
+There is some variability by type of ham, so please see the FoodSafety.gov Ham Storage Chart for details.

 To thaw your ham after it's been frozen, allow it to defrost in the refrigerator.
-Depending on the size, it should thaw in about 24 to 48 hours.
+It should thaw in about 24 to 48 hours, depending on the size.

-We can all do ham and cheese sandwiches, and breakfast dishes like ham and eggs.
-I don't think you need recipes there, but now for our favorite recipe.
+We can all do ham and cheese sandwiches and breakfast dishes like ham and eggs.
+I don't think you need recipes there, but here are some of our favorite recipes that have ham or where ham can make a great addition.

 🍖Leftover Ham Bone Recipes

-There is not much you can do with a ham bone other than soup.
+There is not much you can do with a ham bone besides soup.
 But it is an excellent option since the broth is just incredible.

 From a "cooking for two" viewpoint, these recipes are too big unless you have freezer space.
 If you do, these are great options.
 If you don't have freezer space, give the ham bone to a friend.